tape-dev/developers.tapeapp.com/apps/dev-portal/docs/api/resource/field/date.md

 <EndpointBadge method="POST" url="https://api.tapeapp.com/v1/app" />

 A date field can be created as part of an App creation.
-Here is an example request body for creating an excerp for a Event app within a workspace with ID 1.
+Here is an example request body for creating an excerpt for a Event app within a workspace with ID 1.
 The app contains a `single_date` field "Event date", and a `range_date` field "Preparation period".
 Other useful fields for an event app, like "Name" or "Location" are omitted for brevity.

 <Tabs defaultValue="curl">